franciscoxavier04/pm-BIM/docs/enterprise-guide/README.md

 ### Preview of Enterprise plan changes (effective 2025-05-21)

-With the release OpenProject 16.0.0 on May 21st, 2025, we will update our Enterprise plans and with it the containing add-ons.
+With the release of OpenProject 16.0.0 on May 21st, 2025, we will update our Enterprise plans and with it the containing add-ons.
 Customers who have booked an Enterprise plan before May 21, 2025, will not be effected by any changes and will keep the existing plans also after renewal.
 However, new add-ons that will be released with 16.0.0 and after in the higher Enterprise plans will not be available in these old plans.
 You can test these new add-ons in a trial.